Therefore if any man be in Christ, he is a new creature: old things are passed away; behold, all things become new. (2 Corinthians 5:17)

 My mother came into the room shortly after I opened my eyes, crying tears of joy.
 She was still in disbelief that she had her first grandchild, her tears an expression of gratitude to God for blessing our family with new life.
 True to her nature, she quickly stepped in to help me, taking the baby from my arms to change a leaky diaper I’d put on incorrectly.
 She didn’t hesitate, even though it made her hands messy.

 I saw my husband and other family were there as well, all full of joy and laughter.
-The baby was healthy, I was healthy, and we were surrounded by love—a beautiful, heartwarming scene.
+The baby was healthy, I was healthy, and we were surrounded by love.
+It was truly a beautiful and heartwarming scene.

-The Making of a New Creature: A War of Flesh and Spirit
+The Making of a New Creature, A New Identity:

 Letting Your Old Self Pass Away:

 The dream ended abruptly, and I woke up, unsettled but fully awake.
-Lying there, I couldn’t shake the sense that this dream was significant, especially because the dream had other scenes that directly answered prayers my husband and I had just lifted to God.
+Lying there, I couldn’t shake the sense that this dream was significant, especially because the dream had other scenes that directly answered prayers my husband and I had just asked God in prayer a few days prior.
 Still, doubt crept in.
 Could this dream be from the enemy?
 I didn’t like what I saw, and it clashed with my expectations of motherhood being an easy and joyful transition.

 Quietly, I slipped out of bed, careful not to wake my husband, I knelt on the bathroom floor to pray.
 I poured out my thoughts, asking God for clarity.
 Over time, He revealed why I needed to see this raw reality.

-Motherhood, He showed me, is the creation of a new creature, a profound transformation that requires letting go of the old self.
-It’s a process that can bring emotional pain but is essential for the calling.
+Becoming a mom, He showed me, is the creation of a new creature, a profound transformation that requires letting go of the old self.
+It’s a process that can bring a flood of emotions to the for front, but yet is essential for the calling.

-As I prayed, I felt God urging me to prepare for this change even now, to embrace the shedding of self-centeredness and yield to His work in me.
+As I prayed, I felt God urging me to prepare for this change even now, to embrace the shedding of self-centeredness to yield to His work in me.
+And to lay to rest the version of me that had been shaped by youthful independence and personal ambition for something greater.

 Embrace “ Losing Yourself” When You Become a Mother: